cityofaustin/Residential-Permitting/index.md

 projects_summary_markdown: Have a particular project in mind?
 Check out our detailed guides to permitting some common Austin residential projects.
 resources_title: 'Tools & Resources'
 resources_featured:
-  - name: Can I open a permit?
+  - name: Can I get a permit?
     description: Make sure that you can get started on permitting a new project with the City.
-    link:
+    link: /resources/can-i-get-a-permit/
   - name: Check my permit status
     description: Already applied for your new permit?
 Check its current status.
     link: